Yazan-Egbaria/appleseeds-final-project/README.md

 🌐 Introduce multilingual support to better serve diverse users.

 📜 License

-This project is open source and available under the MIT License.
+This project is open source and available .

 📧 Contact